Nsfr750/MSR605/Docs/OMRON.md

 Ignores Ignores Ignores Ignores
 ```
 ```
-While the C/R is processing a command except DL processing, all characters except “ DLE EOT“ from HOST are ignored.
-Also, see Annex E about “DLE EOT” in DL processing.
+While the C/R is processing a command except DL processing, all characters except â€œ DLE EOTâ€œ from HOST are ignored.
+Also, see Annex E about â€œDLE EOTâ€ in DL processing.
 ```

 2 Time Chart of Transmission Control Signal Line